 - No doubt explains why the Aliens Speaking English in the DCU.
 It's fortunate for us that linguistic drift of both America and the galaxy headed in the same direction.

 - In Les Innommables, one Chinese character says Marco Polo stole the concept of pasta on his journey through China; in fact they were thought up separately.

 - In Star Trek VI: The Undiscovered Country, Chancellor Gorkon states that Shakespeare is best appreciated in the original Klingon.
 Of course, thanks to the fan group The Klingon Language Institute, there now is a book of Hamlet in Klingon, as seen in the trope image.
 Ironically, the inflection and circumstances in the scene make it clear that Gorkon was largely making a joke.

 - Star Trek VI has a couple other examples worth mentioning.
 Spock claims that "Only Nixon could go to China" is an "old Vulcan proverb."
-He also attributes a quote from Sherlock Holmes to one of his ancestors, though it is conceivable that Sir Arthur Conan Doyle is one of his ancestors, since he is half-human.
+He also attributes a quote from Sherlock Holmes to one of his ancestors, (it is canon, in an All There in the Manual way, that Arthur Conan Doyle is one of Spock's ancestors, on his human side).

 - Chekov claims that "If the shoe fits, wear it." is a Russian proverb in the same movie.
 Though the current version of the saying has a complicated origin note none of it involves Russia.

 - A notable one in Star Trek II: The Wrath of Khan:

 : "Ah, Kirk, my old friend.
 Do you know the old Klingon proverb that tells us revenge is a dish that is best served cold?
 It is very cold in space

 - Mr. Portokalos (Toula's father) in My Big Fat Greek Wedding insisted Greece created everything, even naming the kimono.